 An exchange that only the involved parties can access can be set up for each data sharing agreement (Figure 9).
 At most this will result in a number of exchanges on the scale of $O(n^2)$ to the number of stakeholders.
 If one exchange is created for a stakeholder to publish to, and exchange to exchange bindings (or shovels) are defined for each recipient of data to the secondary exchanges described above (Figure 10), the number of exchange to exchange bindings or shovels.
 The data sharing agreements by O(n).
 The sender will control the exchange to exchange bindings or shovels.
-The data sharing may need to use a separate logical broker (cluster) in the marketplace depending on the load.
+The data sharing will use a separate logical broker (cluster) in the marketplace depending on the load.
+This setup is currently under development in the pilot deployment.